ekipalen/example-as-marketing-campaign/README.md

 # Example: Python - Marketing Campaign Actions

-This example demonstrates how to create Actions for the [Robocorp Action Server](https://github.com/robocorp/robo/tree/master/action_server/docs#readme) to assist with marketing campaigns by querying exclusive products by their category.
+This example demonstrates how to create Actions for the [Robocorp Action Server](https://github.com/robocorp/robo/tree/master/action_server/docs#readme) to assist with customer data and marketing campaigns.
 These Actions can be integrated into automated workflows to enhance marketing strategies, offering a practical way to tailor content and offers to specific customer segments based on product interest.

 `Actions` and `Action Server` enable you to "give your AI Agents hands" meaning that your AI/LLM Agent can help your users perform distinct actions that get executed based on the LLM discussion.